wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/develop-an-external-consumer.md

      1. Create an OIDC/OAuth 2.0 application in your external identity provider.
      2. Configure the OIDC/OAuth 2.0 application accordingly.
 (The access token type should be configured as JWT)

-     **Step 2.2: Link the OIDC/OAuth 2.0 application to the Choreo component**
+     **Step 2.2: Link the OIDC/OAuth 2.0 application to the {{ product_name }} component**

      3. In the **Overview** page of the component, under **Authentication Configurations**, click **Configure** corresponding to the environment for which you want to configure an identity provider.
      4. In the **Identity Provider** list, select your identity provider.
      5. Paste the **Client ID** of the OIDC/OAuth 2.0 application you created in your external identity provider.
      6. Click **Add Keys**.

-## Step 3: Connect the external consumer to a service deployed in Choreo
+## Step 3: Connect the external consumer to a service deployed in {{ product_name }}

-To establish connections from the external consumer to services deployed in Choreo, you can create connections.
+To establish connections from the external consumer to services deployed in {{ product_name }}, you can create connections.
 For step-by-step instructions on creating a connection, see [Create a Connection](./sharing-and-reusing/create-a-connection.md).